 - Demonic Spiders: Several of them:

 - The Jackal clan sniper enemies.
-They shoot highly damaging rockets or fireballs at the player while their berserker buddies rush them with a barrage of melee attacks.
-On the higher difficulties these attacks can easily kill the player in just 2 hits by themselves!
+They shoot highly damaging rockets or fireballs at the player while their berserker buddies rush in with their highly damaging axes.
+On the higher difficulties these attacks can easily kill the player in just two hits by themselves!

 - The Authority mutants that (thankfully) only appear in the last level.
 They combine everything bad about a club mutant (see below) with decent armor and a powerful plasma cannon attack.
 Best hold down the trigger on that Authority Pulse Cannon if you hope to survive...

-- Fridge Logic: The Authority is desperately looking for Ark survivors and will go to any length to get it's hand on them, because Ark survivors contain the nanomachines that the Authority needs for various operations.
+- The Authority is desperately looking for Ark survivors and will go to any length to get its hands on them, because Ark survivors contain the nanomachines that the Authority needs for various operations.
 Except it's later revealed that The Authority was started by a conspiracy of Ark survivors who rigged their Arks to reactivate sooner, allowing them to curb stomp any other survivor with their superior technology.
 This means that, logically, the Authority is supposed to have more than enough nanomachines already!